CLRX/CLRX-mirror/doc/GcnInstrsVop3.md

 then instruction multiply SRC0 by POW(2.0, 64),
 and store that value to VDST, and set flag in bit for current lane in SDST.
 If SRC0 is NaN or infinity then store SRC0 to VDST and set flag.
 Otherwise store SRC0 to VDST and clear flag.
+Bits for inactive threads in SDST are always zeroed.
 Operation:
 ```
 FLOAT SF0 = ASFLOAT(SRC0)
 FLOAT SF1 = ASFLOAT(SRC1)
 FLOAT SF2 = ASFLOAT(SRC2)
 FLOAT S12 = (SRC0!=SRC1) ?
 SF1 : SF2
+SDST = 0
 if (ISNAN(SF0) || ABS(SF0) == INF)
 {
     VDST = SRC0